Divisions of Medicine

 The Hematology/Oncology Division at Henry Ford leads the medical treatment arm for the Henry Ford Cancer Institute as well as the bone marrow and stem cell transplantation program for the Henry Ford Transplant Institute.
 The bone marrow/stem cell transplant program is unique in Michigan for performing cord blood transplants.
 Medical oncologists participate in numerous tumor boards provided weekly at Henry Ford and continually offer advanced clinical trial therapies including biologics.
 The Hematology/Oncology Division participates in the Southwest Oncology Group funded by the National Cancer Institute and partners with others in the Henry Ford Cancer Institute’s research initiatives, such as the Cancer Epidemiology, Prevention and Control (CEPC) program.
 CEPC offers collaborative, multi-institutional research that addresses the entire cancer continuum, including the prevention, screening, diagnosis, treatment, and long-term outcomes of cancer.

 The Division of Hospital Medicine at Henry Ford includes approximately 40 clinical hospitalists, 10 clinical physician educators, and several Palliative Medicine specialists.
-Hospitalists provide 24/7 coverage for 120 beds at the 877-bed Henry Ford Hospital, 60 beds at Henry Ford West Bloomfield Hospital, and 45 beds at Henry Ford Wyandotte Hospital.
-Hospitalists also co-manage the orthopedic surgery units at Henry Ford Hospital and Henry Ford West Bloomfield Hospital.
+Hospitalists provide 24/7 coverage for Henry Ford Hospital Detroit, 60 beds at Henry Ford West Bloomfield Hospital and Henry Ford Wyandotte Hospital. .
+Hospitalists are involved in general inpatient medicine, perioperative medicine, observation care and consultative medicine.
 The Division leads the management of the Advanced Heart Failure Service for inpatients, such as heart transplant patients and those with left ventricular assist devices (LVADs).
 Research focuses on quality improvement processes.
 Hospitalists provide education, supervision, and training to residents rotating through the hospital medicine practice unit and the consultative medicine service.
 The Palliative Medicine team provides inpatient and ambulatory care.
 The team provides pain and symptom management of acute and chronic medical conditions as well as leads in goals of care discussions with patients and their families.
 The Palliative Medicine service provides education, supervision, and training to Palliative Medicine fellows as well as other fellows and residents rotating through the service.